jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 ### The configuration unsets itself

-MANAGED SETTINGS will retrieve/receive the managed configuration either from the DPC or a companion application via EMM.
+MANAGED SETTINGS will retrieve/receive the managed configuration either from the DPC or companion application via EMM, or from disk.
 It will then cache the configuration on an ongoing basis until a new configuration is received.

 Three scenarios where configuration becomes unavailable: